Krystian-ipynb/Portfolio/README.md

 ---

-## 🚀 How to Use

-1. Open [`portfolio.html`](./portfolio.html) in your browser.
-2. Each project contains:
-   - Embedded documents (PDF, Word, PowerPoint, Jupyter notebooks)
-   - Skills learned
-   - A short evaluation or reflection
-3. You can also download source files directly from this repo.

----

-## 🔧 Tech Stack

-- HTML + CSS (for layout)
-- Embedded files from GitHub Pages
-- Optional: Python automation (for file encoding or dynamic page generation)

----

 ## 📫 Contact

 If you're an employer, collaborator, or fellow student and would like to know more, please reach out!